awsdocs/amazon-emr-management-guide/doc_source/on-demand-capacity-reservations.md

 Where `arn:aws:resource-groups:sa-east-1:123456789012:group/MyCRGroup` is replaced with your resource group ARN\.

-You can also use the EMR CLI to create an instance fleet\-based cluster using targeted capacity reservations\.
+You can also use the Amazon EMR CLI to create an instance fleet\-based cluster using targeted capacity reservations\.

 ```
-aws emr create-cluster \
+aws Amazon EMR create-cluster \
 --name "targeted-CR-cluster" \
 --release-label emr-5.30.0 \
 --service-role EMR_DefaultRole \